Tracking controllability on moving targets for parabolic equations

 \section{Tracking controllability on fixed target points}

-\paragraph{} Let us first study the control problem when the trajectories and targets are fixed, that is, $h_i(t)=x_i\in[0,L]$ and $w_i\in L^2(0,L)$, for $i=1,\ldots ,N$.
-For the sake of simplicity, we define the differential operator related to the equation we have posed in \eqref{con:heat0gen} and \eqref{con:heat0genbis}:
+\paragraph{} Let us first study the control problem when the trajectories are fixed, that is, $h_i(t)=x_i\in(0,L)$.
+For the sake of simplicity, we denote the differential operator related to the equation we have posed in \eqref{con:heat0gen} and \eqref{con:heat0genbis} is: